 The Western Highway (A8) in Victoria is the principal road link between Melbourne and Adelaide.
 The highway serves interstate trade between Victoria and South Australia, and is the key transport corridor through Victoria's west.
 It also supports the farming industry, grain production, regional tourism, and a range of manufacturing and service activities in Victoria's west.
-Currently, more than 5500 vehicles travel the Western Highway between Ballarat and Stawell each day, including 1500 trucks, and in terms of freight movements the Western Highway is one of the busiest highways in the country.
+Currently, more than 5500 vehicles travel the highway west of Ballarat each day, including 1500 trucks.
+In terms of freight movements the Western Highway is one of the busiest highways in the country with the traffic expected to double by 2025.